JorjaFox/website/_posts-old-blog/2010-02-28-february-in-review.md

 Early in the month, <a href="https://jorjafox.net/videos/">JFO TV</a> had comments turned on.
 Thanks to WordPress (3.0) I have merged the two blogs and run them off the same DB.
 Which means I could turn on comments for people, without everyone having to deal with multiple logins and what not.
 And if you don't have an ID?
 Don't worry, you can still comment here and there.
 Everyone's first post is moderated, but after that, enjoy!

 <h2>In March ...</h2>
-It was a long time, but the next episode of <em>CSI</em> will be next week, so come back then for more screencaps and recaps!
+It was a long time, but the next episode of _CSI_ will be next week, so come back then for more screencaps and recaps!